OpenCyphal-Garage/yakut-native/DESIGN.md

 - The daemon itself, compatible with System V architecture only.
 Support for systemd will be introduced in a future milestone.
 - Running a local Cyphal/UDP node.
 No support for other transports yet.
-- Loading the configuration from the configuration file as defiend above.
+- Loading the configuration from the configuration file as defined above.
 - File server.
 - Node command client.